Early College FAQs

 Do I need to attend class on campus?

-No. University of Northwestern Early College courses are offered through an online format which allows you to complete your work in a home or school setting that best fits your schedule.
+No. Early College courses are offered through an online format which allows you to complete your work in a home or school setting that best fits your schedule.

 Are there tutors or study groups available?